 1 cup granulated sugar

-1 1/2 teaspoons pure vanilla extract or vanilla bean paste
+1 1/2 teaspoons vanilla extract

 Place the egg whites and sugar in the bowl of a stand-mixer.
 Whisk them together by hand to combine.
 Make a double boiler by filling a medium pot filled with water over medium-high heat.
 Place the mixer bowl on top of the pot.
 The bottom of the pot should not touch the water.

 Whisk intermittently and heat the egg mixture to 160F (candy thermometer) or until it is hot to the touch.
 Carefully fit the mixer bowl onto the stand mixer and whip with the wire attachment on high speed for 8 to 10 minutes, until it holds medium-stiff peaks.
 The bowl should be back to room temperature at this point.
 Stop the mixer and swap out the whisk attachment for the paddle.

 With the mixer on low, add the cubed butter, a few tablespoons at a time then the vanilla.
 Once incorporated, turn up the mixer speed to medium-high and beat until the buttercream is silky smooth, 3 to 5 minutes.

 Blend the raspberries and 2 teaspoons of sugar together in a food processor until combined.
 Strain to remove seeds through a mesh sieve set up over a bowl.
 Add a 1/4 cup of this pureed mixture to 2 cups of the buttercream (you will have extra buttercream) until combined.